cloudmex/social-distancing-flask/README.md

-this repo acts as open source python implementation to the demo porposed by landingAI
+This repo acts as open source python implementation to the demo porposed by landingAI

-By some cause other repos about this has been deleted, we do not own the rights about trained model, any right issues send us an email: hola@cloudmex.io
+By some cause other repos about this has been deleted, we do not own any rights about original project, any right issues send us an email: hola@cloudmex.io

 ## New stuffs around this
 We have added an flask web server for visualize results on real time.